 A Brief History of Computers

-The history of computers is deeply rooted in the desire of mankind to compute basic tasks like basic mathematical functions.
-These and other mathematical tasks remain as their core function even today.
+The history of computers is deeply rooted in the desire by mankind to compute basic mathematical functions.
+These and other tasks remain the core functions of computers even today.

 The Abacus Calculator

 Initial data manipulation was done using fingers, sticks, and stones.
-This worked fine for many years but was soon overtaken by the desire to use machines.
 The increase in population and the need to manipulate even bigger tasks meant that a switch to more advanced systems was needed.

-This precipitated the introduction of abacus tables and strings amongst the Chinese during the second century BC.
+The Chinese used the abacus tables and strings during the second century BC.
 It was the ultimate counting machine at the time.